American Black Walnut Timber

-It is more durable than English Walnut, though it is used for much the same purposes as that timber, that is for high quality cabinet making, veneers, furniture, internal fittings, mouldings, plywood, piano cases and similar items.
+It is more durable than English Walnut timber, though it is used for much the same purposes as that timber, that is for high quality cabinet making, veneers, furniture, internal fittings, mouldings, plywood, piano cases and similar items.

 Another species Juglans cinerea, also grows in North America, it produces a paler, weaker, softer timber which is known as Butternut or White Walnut.
 This is generally inferior to other true walnuts and is used for lower quality goods and less exacting purposes.